juzmach/laughing-computing-machine/README.md

 ###### Deployment

-For demonstration purposes th app will be deployed to Heroku.
+For demonstration purposes the app will be deployed to Heroku.